 The Rocks Self-Guided Walk Sydney

 A visit to The Rocks shows off historical Sydney at its best.
-This Rocks self-guided walk will help you discover Sydney’s colonial history in just a couple of hours.
+I created this Rocks self-guided walk to help you discover Sydney’s colonial history in just a couple of hours.
+There is also ample opportunity to visit a couple of old pubs and take in stunning harbour views from the foreshore.
+I love wandering around this part of the city and I am sure you will too!

 The indigenous name for the Rocks is Tallawoladah, as you will see on new signage around the area.
-I am pleased this is happening, but I think this traditional name will take some time to gain widespread use.
+You will also note Ta-ra (Dawes Point), Warrane (Circular Quay)

 So let’s get walking; the route below explores my favourite parts of this area.
 Allow about 2-3 hours for a stroll, although you could race around and cover it in a lot less.
 It depends on how often you stop for photos or beer!

 Stop 1.
-Visit platform two at Circular Quay for the best train station view in the world!
+Circular Quay Station for the best train station view in the world!

 Before we begin, you really should see this view.
 Even if you don’t come by train, as long as you have an Opal card, you can tap on, go up to Platform 2, take a photo and then tap back out without it costing a cent.